AshyPC/AshyPC.github.io/Service_Weekly/Sermon_Notes.md

 layout: oos
 title: Sermon Notes
 ---
-### Ashburton Presbyterian Church Sunday July 2nd 2017
+### Ashburton Presbyterian Church Sunday, July 9th., 2017 (copied by JMA 7th July 19:45)

 ### Barry Oakes

-### Sermon outline: "BEAUTY FOR ASHES" (2 Samuel 9)
+### Sermon outline: "DOING GOOD, KNOWING THE LORD DOES RIGHT" (2 Samuel 10)

 * Introduction

 1\.
-A covenant not forgotten

-* 2.The King meets us in our shame
+Kindness is not just for the family of Christ

+2\.
+Kindness can meet opposition.

 3\.
-A garment of praise...

-* Conclusion
+In the midst of it all, “The LORD will do what is good in his sight.”